stefanie-baerthel/combinatorial_treatment_analysis/README.md

   includes integration of all scRNA-seq data sets and extraction of T cell clusters, quality control (filtering), normalization and batch correction as well as leiden clustering.
   - Overlay_treatment_preprocessing_tumor_cells_bbknn_V01.ipynb
   includes integration of all scRNA-seq data sets and extraction of Tumor cell clusters, quality control (filtering), normalization and batch correction as well as leiden clustering.
+  - Overlay_treatment_preprocessing_fibroblasts_bbknn_V01.ipynb includes integration of all scRNA-seq data sets and extraction of fibroblast clusters, quality control (filtering), normalization and batch correction as well as leiden clustering.